Automorphism groups of edge-transitive maps: Introduction

 Two of the most important and deeply studied classes of maps on surfaces are those consisting of the regular maps and of the orientably regular chiral maps (here simply called chiral maps for brevity).
 The regular maps $\M$ are those for which the automorphism group ${\rm Aut}\,\M$ acts transitively on flags, while the chiral maps are those orientable maps for which ${\rm Aut}\,\M$ is transitive on arcs but not flags, so that $\M$ is not isomorphic to its mirror image.

 Such maps are all edge-transitive.
-In 1997 Graver and Watkins~\cite{GW} partitioned edge-transitive maps $\M$ into $14$ classes, distinguished by the isomorphism class of the quotient map ${\mathcal M}/{\rm Aut}\,{\mathcal M}$ (see \S\ref{14classes} for a summary of this classification).
+In 1997 Graver and Watkins~\cite{GW} partitioned edge-transitive maps $\M$ into $14$ classes, distinguished by the isomorphism class of the quotient map ${\mathcal M}/{\rm Aut}\,{\mathcal M}$ (see \S\ref{14classes} for a summary of this classification); in that year, Wilson gave a similar classification in~\cite{Wil97}.
 These classes $T$ correspond bijectively to the $14$ isomorphism classes of maps ${\mathcal N}(T)$ with one edge; they include class $1$, consisting of the regular maps, and class $2^P{\rm ex}$, consisting of the chiral maps, together with others such as class~3, consisting of the just-edge-transitive maps, those for which ${\rm Aut}\,\M$ is transitive on edges but not on vertices or faces.
-The main object of this paper is to study, for each of these classes $T$, the set $\G(T)$ of groups which can be realised as the automorphism group of a map in $T$.
+The classes are listed in the first column of Table~\ref{GpsRealised} below; here we simply note that the duals of the maps in class $2$ form class $2^*$, while the Petrie duals of the latter form class $2^P$; similar remarks apply to the classes $2\,{\rm ex}, 4$ and $5$, while the classes $1$ and $3$ are invariant under these two operations (see \S\ref{operations} for details).

+After Part~\ref{prelims}, consisting of this Introduction and a brief outline of the general method, the basic concepts and techniques required to study these classes are covered in Part~\ref{basics} of this text.
+As an illustration, the edge-transitive embeddings of complete graphs are classified in Section~\ref{completemaps}, building on earlier work of Biggs, James, Wilson and the author~\cite{Big, Jam83, Jam90, JJ, Wil89}.
+Part~\ref{autgps} is devoted to studying, for each class $T$, the set $\G(T)$ of groups which can be realised as the automorphism group of a map in $T$.
 It is widely known, and not hard to prove, that apart from a few small exceptions each finite symmetric or alternating group can be realised as the automorphism group of a regular map, and that the same applies to chiral maps.
 In 2001 \v Sir\'a\v n, Tucker and Watkins~\cite{STW} showed that for each integer $n\ge 11$ with $n\equiv 3$ or $11$ mod~$(12)$, there are finite, orientable, edge-transitive maps $\mathcal M$ in each of the $14$ classes, with ${\rm Aut}\,{\mathcal M}$ isomorphic to the symmetric group $S_n$.
 The first aim of this paper is to extend their result by determining, for each class $T$, all integers $n$ such that $S_n\in\G(T)$.
 This result, together with similar results for the alternating groups $A_n$ and the projective special linear groups $L_2(q)=PSL_2(q)$, is summarised in Theorem~\ref{mainthm} and Table~\ref{GpsRealised}:

 \begin{thm} A symmetric group $S_n$, an alternating group $A_n$, or a projective special linear group $L_2(q)$ is isomorphic to the automorphism group of an edge-transitive map in a class $T$ if and only if it satisfies the corresponding condition in Table~\ref{GpsRealised}. \end{thm}